vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 - Starts the XCPlite server after Wi-Fi is connected.
 - Binds the XCP UDP server to `0.0.0.0:5555`.
 - Displays some status on the T-Display-S3 LCD using LovyanGFX.
+- Creates the 2 demo tasks

+### Scope Pins

+Both demo tasks are pinned to the same ESP32 core so the scheduler interaction is visible in XCP measurements and on a scope:

+- `fastTask`: GPIO2 / IO2, default period 1 ms
+- `slowTask`: GPIO1 / IO1, default period 10 ms

+Connect both probe grounds to board GND.
+The pins are driven high while the task is running.

+### Task Overrun Counters

+Both demo tasks use `xTaskDelayUntil()` for absolute periodic scheduling.
+This avoids drift: each activation is scheduled relative to the previous planned activation time, not relative to the moment the task happens to finish its work.

+`xTaskDelayUntil()` returns `pdFALSE` when the task is already past its next planned wake-up time.
+The demo counts this as a deadline overrun:

+- `fastTaskOverruns`: missed deadlines in the high-priority fast task
+- `slowTaskOverruns`: missed deadlines in the lower-priority slow task

+These counters are useful when experimenting with the calibrated task periods.
+If a period is set too short, or if both same-core tasks plus XCP processing need more CPU time than the schedule allows, the counters start increasing.
+In normal operation with the default periods they should stay at zero or increase only during exceptional pauses such as startup or heavy debug logging.

 ## Quick Path